json-schema-org/community/INFRASTRUCTURE.md

 The main site and the understanding site get deploy previews via Netlify.
 Unfortunately, CloudFlare pages does not offer deployment previews on Pull Requests where the Pull Request comes from a fork of the project (while netlify does, and for free).

+The slack server has a number of bots which feed data into specific channels.

+The bot which feeds tweets containing JSON Schema from Twitter to #twitter-mentions channel was created by [Mike Ralphson](https://twitter.com/PermittedSoc).
+We have no access to it, and it currently (as of 2022-05-26) needs to be replaced as it's acting up.

+The bot for #stack-overflow runs from If This Then That under @relequestual 's account.
+It should probably be migrated to Zapier.

+The #github channel bot uses the official Github Slack app, and runs all Github events from all of our repositories, apart from GitHub Discussions.

+The #ghd-community channel bot uses Zapier to process webhooks for our Community repo's GitHub Discussions, and relay to Slack.
+The Zapier account is owned and paid for by Postman.
+If this ever might become a problem, we should move to our own licence.
+At the time, there was no official app integration.

+If you believe something is missing from this documentation, please file an issue.